Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 The length of time an LLP has been trading for can make all the difference in getting a mortgage.
-An LLP that’s been trading for 10 years can show more stability and less risk than an LLP that’s only been trading for 1 year.
-That said, the length of time an LLP has been trading for is only one variable in the assessment.
-The LLP that’s been trading for 10 years could be drowning in debt, so it all depends on the overall quality of the application.
+An LLP that’s been trading for ten years can show more stability and less risk than an LLP that’s only been trading for one year.

-The majority of lenders will only lend to Limited Liability Partnerships that have been trading for at least 3 years.
-Having accounts for 3 years can show lenders how stable the LLP is, along with the income generated over this time period.
+The majority of lenders will only lend to an LLP that has been trading for at least three years.
+Having accounted for three years can show lenders how stable the LLP is, along with the income generated over this time period.

 The increase in risk arises due to the limited liability of the business.
 For instance, if the mortgage fell into arrears, the individuals in the business wouldn’t be liable for any company debt, the company itself would be liable.
 As a result, lenders may also include clauses in their mortgage terms to hold directors of the LLP accountable in cases where loans aren’t repaid.